seanbreckenridge/clone-repos/README.md

 export REPOS="${HOME}/Repos"
 ```

-... or you can provide the `--base-path` flag when running
+... or you can provide the `--base-repos` flag when running

 To run, just run `clone-repos`